OctopusDeploy/blog/blog/2019-11/implementing-db-deployment-process/index.md

 - Hard to know what version is going to be used to generate the delta scripts when `30_Staging` ran.
 - The latest changes only, can't pick an older version.

-## New Process
+## New process

-In my previous article, I discussed how Redgate helped a workgroup at the company I was working for.
+In my previous article, I discussed how Redgate helped a working group at the company I was working for.
 Let's review the process we came up with.

 1. Developer/Database Developer/Lead Developer creates a branch.
 2. All database changes and code changes are made on that branch.